-• provide accessible information to citizens about the issues and choices involved, so that they can articulate informed opinions;

-- offer unbiased framing of the policy issue in a way that allows the public to struggle with the same difficult choices facing decision makers; - involve a demographically representative group of citizens reflective of the affected community; - facilitate high-quality discussion that ensures all voices are heard; - produce information that clearly highlights the public's shared priorities; - achieve commitments from decision makers to engage in the process and use the results in the policy process; and - support ongoing involvement by the public on the issue, including feedback, monitoring, and evaluation.
-555
+- Provide accessible information to citizens about the issues and choices involved, so that they can articulate informed opinions. - Offer an unbiased framing of the policy issue in a way that allows the public to struggle with the same difficult choices facing decision makers. - Involve a demographically representative group of citizens reflective of the affected community. - Facilitate high-quality discussion that ensures all voices are heard. - Produce information that clearly highlights the public's shared priorities. - Achieve commitment from decision makers to engage in the process and use the results in the policy process. - Support ongoing involvement by the public on the issue, including feedback, monitoring, and evaluation.